Kyle Tucker Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.79).
+- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.91).

-- The Blue Jays rank 24th in baseball in home runs surrendered (78 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender the third-most home runs in baseball (82 total, 1.3 per game).

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the right-hander threw four innings, surrendering two earned runs while allowing three hits.
+- His last time out came on Thursday against the Milwaukee Brewers, when the righty threw 6 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.